Standards and Code of Conduct

 Anyone wishing to make a complaint about the conduct of a member of South Holland District Council or a member of a Parish Council within South Holland, for failing to comply with the Code of Conduct, you should complete a

-As set out in the there are potentially four stages to dealing with complaints:
+As set out in the, there are four stages to dealing with complaints:

 Not all complaints will progress through all four stages.
 Opportunities are provided throughout the arrangements to enable local resolution between the complainant and the subject member.